nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ##When you want to delete a deadline, task or event

-If you know the name of the task
+1. Type `delete [index]`.

+2. Press Enter.

+##When you want are done with a deadline, task or event

-1. Type ‘delete [taskname]’.
+1. Type `done [INDEX]`.

-If you know the keyword of the task
+2. Press Enter.

+##When you want are not done with a deadline, task or event

-1. Type ‘searchAndDelete [keyword]’.
+1. Type `undone [INDEX]`.

-If you know the index of the task
+2. Press Enter.

+##When you want to undo your last action that caused a changed in your todo list

-1. Type ‘deleteByIndex [index]’.
+1. Type `undo`.

+2. Press Enter.

 # FAQ